renatokuurstra/SimpleML/README.md

 SimpleML is an Unreal Engine plugin focused on lightweight, ECS-first machine learning utilities.
 It favors data-oriented design and stateless systems operating on POD-style component data.

+Important: The GeneticAlgorithm module implements a steady-state GA (not classic generational).
+This choice trades raw exploration speed for stability and the ability to accumulate fitness across multiple samplings — which is crucial when optimizing complex models like neural networks.

 ## Table of Contents
 - [Requirements](#requirements)
 - [Installation](#installation)